Welcome to theleansubmariner.com

 Lean experience working as a consultant with a number of companies including:

-Multiple Tier One and Tier Two companies including suppliers to Toyota, Mitsubishi, Chrysler
+Multiple Tier One and Tier Two companies including suppliers to Toyota, Mitsubishi, Chrysler and others

 Lean Implementation ~ Lean Integration ~ Lean Innovation

 Plant Level ~ Business Area Level ~ Business Unit Level ~ Corporate Level

 (Who I Am Now)

 (Still available for Speaking, Story Telling and Master of Ceremony duties)